mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.3/index.md

 ### Calico not updated during DKP upgrade on Flatcar

-When upgrading a DKP cluster, after what seems to be a successful upgrade, the Calico service might not update as expected and, therefor, is still using the old image.
-The wrong CNI ClusterResourceSet is being generated and not accounting for Flatcar.
-This issue only impacts Calico, no other add-ons.
+When upgrading a DKP cluster running on Flatcar OS, you may find that after the upgrade the Calico services were not updated.
+This occurs because the upgrade procedure is not correctly updating the Flatcar specific CNI ClusterResourceSet(CRS).
+This issue only impacts the Calico CRS.

 Follow these steps to manually correct this issue: